FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/WtGNS530-Fix-CDI-Milviz-C310/README.md

 1. Unzip WtGNS530-Fix-CDI-Milviz-C310.zip placing WtGNS530-Fix-CDI-Milviz-C310 into community folder
 2. This mod is only functional while flying the Blackbird C310R.

+## Support

+You may report issues or ask questions here: https://github.com/FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/issues Updates will be posted here when submitted: https://github.com/FS2020-USER-TESTER/GNS530W_CDI_MOD_FOR_C310R/releases This mod is not supported by Blackbird.

 ## Using External Controls for GNS530:

 1. Users that map GNS530/430 to external buttons need to assign the CDI button to a script.
 Here are suggested scripts: